 On the other hand, this exclusion isn’t absolute.
-You may still be required to pay capital gains tax on the whole gain if the following conditions are met:
+You may still be required to pay capital gains tax on the whole gain if the following conditions apply:

 - You didn’t live in the subject house for two years within the five-year period leading up to the sale.